 1. What is the pipeline for developing and advancing behavioral interventions?

 a.
-This video lecture reviews different pipelines and outlines steps for starting behavioral intervention research
+Reviews different pipelines and outlines steps for starting behavioral intervention research

 2. Theory as a practical tool for developing interventions

 a.
-This video lecture examines the importance of theory and explores its role as one develops and evaluates an intervention
+Examines the importance of theory and explores its role as one develops and evaluates an intervention

 3. Designing delivery characteristics of an intervention

 a.
-This video lecture considers the range of delivery characteristics and modes (e.g., online, in-person) for delivering an intervention
+Considers the range of delivery characteristics and modes (e.g., online, in-person) for delivering an intervention

 4. What is design thinking?

 a.
-This video lecture introduces design thinking principles and how to leverage them in developing an intervention
+Introduces design thinking principles and how to leverage them in developing an intervention

 PART II DESIGN CONSIDERATIONS